!Header Logo

 We love birds, but unfortunately, they’re not built to handle the cold.
 That’s why you’ll see them fluffing their feathers, huddling together in a group, or seeking out sources of heat when it’s cold outside.
 So how do you keep your pet bird warm in winter?

 Read on as a local vet talks about how the cold affects your bird and ways to keep Tweety warm in wintertime.
+For more detailed strategies and preventative measures, see our comprehensive article on ‘Cold Weather Care for Birds‘.
+This guide will help ensure your feathered friend remains comfortable and healthy through the cold months.

 Space Considerations